Emotional Intelligence

 The Importance of Emotional Intelligence

-Emotional intelligence is crucial in both personal and professional fields for many reasons:
+Emotional intelligence is essential in both personal and professional spheres for several reasons:

 Emotional Intelligence in Business